Migrant integration statistics - employment conditions

 The indicators in this article use the definitions of the Zaragoza indicators.
 The above age groups may not be same as used in Eurostat labour market statistics.
 For this reason results may differ from other results disseminated by Eurostat.

 With regard to the measurement of migrant integration, the Stockholm Programme for the period 2010-2014 embraced the development of core indicators for the monitoring of the results of integration policies in a limited number of relevant policy areas including employment, education and social inclusion.
-Through the 2010 Zaragoza Declaration (and the subsequent Council conclusions) Member States identified a number of common indicators (the so-called Zaragoza indicators) and called upon the European Commission to undertake a pilot study examining proposals for common integration indicators and reporting on the availability and quality of the data from agreed harmonised sources necessary for the calculation of these indicators.
-The proposals in the pilot study were further examined and developed in the recently published report Using EU Indicators of Immigrant Integration.
-The indicators used in this article are largely based on this report.
+Through the 2010 Zaragoza Declaration (and the subsequent Council conclusions) Member States identified a number of common indicators (the so-called Zaragoza indicators) and called upon the European Commission to undertake a pilot study examining proposals for common integration indicators and reporting on the availability and quality of the data for a range of harmonised sources necessary for the calculation of these indicators.
+The proposals in the pilot study were examined and developed in a report published by the European Commission’s Directorate-General for Migration and Home Affairs Using EU indicators of immigrant integration.

 - Migrant integration statistics — online publication